Taxstra Logo

 2026 Contribution Limits

-Your employer may match contributions (average 3-4% of salary).
-Match funds are always deposited to the Traditional side, even if you elect Roth deferrals.
-This is an important distinction for Roth ladder planning.
+Your employer may match contributions (commonly 3 to 4% of salary ).
+Match funds are always deposited to the traditional side by default, even if you elect Roth deferrals.
+That matters for Roth ladder planning.

 Traditional 401(k) Deep Dive